 Hearty and wholesome!

 Fun Fact: Many people think potatoes are vegetables but, in fact, potatoes are legumes!
-A legume is plant that is able to fix nitrogen from the air and put it into the soil, and potatoes do just that.
+A legume is a plant that is able to fix nitrogen from the air and put it into the soil, and potatoes do just that.

 Fun Fact: Idaho, the present-day largest producer of potatoes, actually did not begin growing potatoes until 1836!